risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-sqlserver-cdc.md

 ## Data type mapping

-The following table shows the corresponding data type in RisingWave that should be specified when creating a source.
+The following table shows the corresponding data type in RisingWave that should be specified when creating a CDC table.
 For details on native RisingWave data types, see [Overview of data types](/sql/sql-data-types.md).

 RisingWave data types marked with an asterisk indicate that while there is no corresponding RisingWave data type, the ingested data can still be consumed as the listed type.